Economic Development Committee · 1:00 PM · Council Chambers, City Hall

 BRIEFING and ACTION ITEMS

-#BA briefing on the Authorized Zoning Hearing Policy, presented by Planning and Development department leadership.
-No action is requested; this is an informational item.
+#BA briefing on the Authorized Zoning Hearing Policy, presented by senior Planning and Development department leadership.

 BRIEFING MEMOS and POTENTIAL ACTION ITEMS

-#CAuthorization of a Chapter 380 economic development grant agreement with Meadow Sycamore, LP for up to $13,500,000 to support The Meadow Project, a mixed-income, transit-oriented, and permanent supportive multi-family residential development on approximately 2.3 acres at 8130 Meadow Road.
+#CBriefing on an upcoming authorization of a Chapter 380 economic development grant agreement with Meadow Sycamore, LP for up to $13,500,000 to support The Meadow Project, a mixed-income, transit-oriented, and permanent supportive multi-family residential development at 8130 Meadow Road.

-#DBriefing on upcoming agenda items calling for a May 27, 2026 public hearing to renew the South Side and Uptown Public Improvement Districts, create the new Halperin Park PID, and expand the Dallas Tourism PID to add four new hotels.
+#DBriefing on upcoming agenda items to call for a public hearing on May 27, 2026, covering renewal of the South Side and Uptown Public Improvement Districts, creation of the new Halperin Park Public Improvement District, and expansion of the Dallas Tourism Public Improvement District to include four new hotels.

-#EThe city council is considering a resolution directing the city manager to use contingency reserve funds to hire a consultant to calculate required fee contributions under the Dallas zoning code for properties at 2600 Singleton Boulevard and 7910 South Central Expressway, and then brief a council committee and schedule a vote on depositing that determined amount into the corresponding city fund.
+#EA resolution directing the city manager to use contingency reserve funds to hire a consultant to calculate required fee amounts under Dallas City Code Section 51A-4.704 for properties at 2600 Singleton Boulevard and 7910 South Central Expressway, and to brief council and schedule a vote on depositing the determined amount into the statutory fund within 30 days.

 Municue is in beta